 How to choose a Resveratrol supplement:

-- Look for supplements that use whole grape skins to ensure maximum potency
+- Look for an organic supplement that uses whole grape skins to ensure maximum purity and potency

 - Choose trans-resveratrol, rather than cis-resveratrol, for the more biologically active form of the polyphenol

 - Supplements should explicitly state “resveratrol”, not “red-wine complex” or some other proprietary formula